fboes/blogophon/docs/advanced-stuff.md

 Get the path to your `generate.js` by typing `pwd`.
 Then edit your Crontab: `crontab -e`

-Add this line:
+Add one of these lines:

 ```
 58 23 * * * cd PATH_TO_YOUR_BLOG && ./generate.js >/dev/null 2>&1 # Midnight, daily without log
 58 23 * * * cd PATH_TO_YOUR_BLOG && ./generate.js --log >> logs/generate.log 2>&1 # Midnight, daily with log
 ```

 For more exotic execution times check http://crontab-generator.org/.
+And keep in mind to check the timezone your crontab will be executed in.